kritya-anand/Tic-Tac-Toe/README.md

 It is a Tic Tac Toe game built using Python.
 This game has two parts:
-1. Bot v/s Human: In this user will be asked for index where they want to place the 'O' sign and the bot marks 'X' sign:
+1. Bot v/s Human: In this user will be asked for index where they want to place the 'O' sign and the bot marks 'X' sign.
-       a. randomly
-       b. use of Optimal Choice Selection Algorithm
+2. Optimal Choice Selection Algorithm has been applied for the computer to decide a place where it has maximum chance of winning.
-2. Both v/s Bot: Two computer players select a place randomly to mark it as 'X' or 'O'.
+3. Both v/s Bot: Two computer players select a place randomly to mark it as 'X' or 'O'.
-3. The winner is decided by the simple rules of basic Tic Tac Toe game.
+4. The winner is decided by the simple rules of basic Tic Tac Toe game.